damdo/docker-dtdns/README.md

 docker run -d -e DNS_HOSTNAME=yourhost.dtdns.domain -e DNS_PASSD=yourpasswd desiredimagename
 ```

+#### LICENSE
-This project uses third party libraries that are distributed under their own terms (See LICENSE-3RD-PARTY).
+- This project uses third party libraries that are distributed under their own terms.
+See [`LICENSE-3RD-PARTY`](https://github.com/damdo/docker-dtdns/blob/master/LICENSE-3RD-PARTY)
+- For the rest of it the MIT License (MIT) applies.
+See [`LICENSE`](https://github.com/damdo/docker-dtdns/blob/master/LICENSE) for more details